holoviz-topics/neuro/README.md

 ### What is this repo?

-TODO: Short description of project and repo purpose
+TODO: Short description of project, repo purpose, goals, etc

 ### What are workflows?